 I love projectors!
 There’s nothing like getting that movie theater experience in the comfort of your own home.
 I’m currently in the market for a new one now that my old projector has finally tapped out.
 I’ve got my eye on the NM4 projector.

 I had a traditional bulky home projector, but I’d like the next one to be more portable.
 Apeman’s projector is small, and it’s compatible with Android, iPhone, laptops, PCs, and gaming consoles.
 It also comes with a 360˚ tripod, a built-in charger, stereo speakers, and an audio jack in case you want to use headphones or add external speakers.
-Mini projectors are near the top of the list of excellent gift ideas for travelers.

 Does anyone need a projector?
 Of course not, but think of all of the cool stuff you can do with one.